taisbellini/aiyra/README.md

 # aiyra

 *Aiyra* is an extendable java simulator of Paje traces.
-The extensability is possible through a well-defined API allowing the user to developed a plugin for the core simulator.
+The extensibility is possible through a well-defined API allowing the user to developed a plugin for the core simulator.
 Every time an object is defined by the simulator, the plugin is called with the information about that object.
 These kind of Paje objects are currently supported